jbvalle/student_seat_system/doxy/mainpage.md

 \image html ./images/logo.png width=50% height=50%

-<i>This project generates a seat tracking system, which registers all people occupying a possible seat.
+<i>Requires GCC Version 9.x.y or below!
+This project generates a seat tracking system, which registers all people occupying a possible seat.
 Additionally a coverage system is applied for a customized distribution, and a neighbour tracking register is implemented for displaying all direct and indirect neighbours</i>
 <br />
 <br />